dvcol/svelte-simple-router/README.md

 Similarly, if an error occurs during the component resolution, the `error` component will be rendered if any, the `error` snippet if any, or nothing.

-The router will try to infer if a component is a lazy import by checking it's name, but for more complex cases, you can use the `toLazyComponent` wrapper.
+The router will try to infer if a component is a lazy import by checking it's name (to detect component arrow functions) and it's constructor name (to detect async arrow functions), but for more complex cases, you can use the `toLazyComponent` wrapper.
 Nested lazy components require the wrapper to be used or the function to be manually named `component`.

 ```svelte